MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

 **Naming convention:** We call a file a *"prompt template"*, when it has placeholders ({{...}}) for dynamically populating the template similar to an f-string.
 This makes files more useful and reusable by others for different use-cases.
 Once the placeholders in the template are populated with specific variables, we call it a *"prompt"*.

+**Templating:** [Jinja2](https://jinja.palletsprojects.com/en/stable/) is the default templating engine for populating the variables in the template.

 The following example illustrates how the prompt template becomes a prompt.

 ```python